geoapify/geocoder-autocomplete/README.md

 * **API Integration Flexibility**: By default, the library seamlessly connects to the [Geoapify Address Autocomplete API](https://www.geoapify.com/address-autocomplete/) to retrieve address suggestions.
 However, developers have the freedom to integrate and combine other third-party Address Search APIs, allowing for extensive customization and the incorporation of multiple data sources.
 * **Search Customization**: Tailor your address search with precision by adding filters and bias parameters.
 This level of customization empowers developers to fine-tune search queries, ensuring more accurate and relevant address suggestions for users.
 * **Structured Address Forms**: Utilize the type parameter to craft address input forms that enable users to enter structured addresses, including postal codes, cities, countries, address lines, and more.
+* **Category Search**: Enable category-based search functionality that allows users to search for places by categories (e.g., restaurants, hotels, gas stations).
+When enabled, the autocomplete will display category suggestions alongside address results, providing a more comprehensive search experience.
+* **Places List Integration**: Optionally display a list of places within selected categories using the [Geoapify Places API](https://www.geoapify.com/places-api/).
+The built-in places list shows essential place information including name, address, and opening hours, with a "Load More" button to fetch additional results.
+For more detailed place information, you can implement custom places list handling.
 * **Place Details Integration**: Optionally, the library can call the [Geoapify Place Details API](https://www.geoapify.com/place-details-api/), providing users with detailed city and building boundaries as part of the search results.
 This enhances location context and visualization for a richer user experience.
 * **Customizable Look-and-Feel**: Tailor the appearance of the address input and autocomplete suggestions effortlessly.
 The library offers four distinct styles for both light and dark themes, providing design flexibility.
 Moreover, developers can further fine-tune the visual aspects using CSS classes to achieve a seamless integration with their application's aesthetics.
 * **Zero Dependencies**: The library is intentionally built with zero external dependencies.
 This means that it operates independently and does not rely on external libraries or packages.